Introduction to a proposed book

 chlorophyll formed and may have taken part in or been captured by the sheaths.
 And the

-simplest cells that have been identified are so-called prokaryotic bacteria, which have DNA
+simplest cells that have been identified are prokaryotic bacteria, which are housed within

-enclosed in a membrane but have little internal structure.
-I have no idea whatsoever what
+a membrane and include DNA but have little internal structure.
+I have no idea whatsoever

-proteins may arise spontaneously in a petri dish laced with the correct chemicals, but I
+what proteins may arise spontaneously in a petri dish laced with the correct chemicals, but

 has been detected consist of how many bacterial life-times?
 Certainly enough for zillions